mohammadranjbarz/data-mining-homeworks/assignment1/Readme.md

         Kurtosis:                       7.386   Cond.
 No.                         7.23
         ==============================================================================
-p-value is  0.000  so this feature is significant
+p-value is  0.000  so this feature is significant R-squared is 0.677 do the data almost have a good fit with regression line Prob(f-statistics) is so small so the null hypothesis for features in this model is not true
 2. [clump thickness](./results/clumpThickness.txt)

                                 OLS Regression Results